K-VARK: Kernelized Variance-Aware Residual Kalman Filter for Sensorless Force Estimation in Collaborative Robots: Proposed Method

 where $\bm{r}_k = \bm{\zeta}^*_k - \bm{H} \hat{\bm{\omega}}_{k|k-1}$ denotes the innovation and $\rho \in (0,1)$ is the forgetting factor.

-\begin{remark} Although this online adaptation improves robustness, some portion of the measurement noise is inevitably embedded in $\bm{\Sigma}_{*,k}$ from the training data.
-To prevent double-counting and ensure that the empirical term does not dominate the state-dependent KMP variance, $\bm{\Sigma}_{\mathrm{emp},k}$ is bounded and appropriately weighted in practice. \end{remark}
+\begin{remark} Although this online adaptation improves robustness, the KMP variance $\bm{\Sigma}_{*,k}$ already absorbs a portion of the measurement noise present in the training data.
+Naively summing $\bm{\Sigma}_{*,k}$ and $\bm{\Sigma}_{\mathrm{emp},k}$ would therefore count the stationary noise component twice.
+To mitigate this, $\bm{\Sigma}_{\mathrm{emp},k}$ is initialized and upper-bounded such that it cannot exceed the median of $\bm{\Sigma}_{*,k}$ on the training set, ensuring the empirical term refines rather than dominates the state-dependent KMP variance. \end{remark}

 \textit{Process Model.} We model the external torque dynamics, $\bm{\omega}_k$, as a first-order random walk to allow flexibility in tracking unknown or time-varying external forces: